Sebastian Tounekti: International career

 Tounekti was born in Norway to a Tunisian father and Norwegian mother.
 He was a youth international for Norway up until U19 level.
 He was called up to represent the senior Tunisia national team on 19 March 2021.
 He debuted with Tunisia in a 3–0 2022 FIFA World Cup qualification win over Mauritania on 7 October 2021.

 Tounekti did not receive another call up for four years, returning for an international friendly against Morocco in June 2025.
 He also played in a World Cup playoff against Equatorial Guinea in September 2025.

+Tounekti was named to Tunisia’s 26-man squad for the 2026 FIFA World Cup on 15 May 2026.
+He made his World Cup debut against Sweden on 14 June 2026 and earned his first World Cup start against Japan on 21 June 2026.

 Personal life

 Tounekti is the cousin of the Norwegian footballer Bryan Fiabema.